Team-Spoofemon/finding-joy/game/assets/story/modified-game-design-doc.md

         - happy - in this case, just the same dog smiling without the hiliarios neck (also their neck is really thin?)
         - fear
         - distressed (we have already)
+- misc:
+    - game icon - `config.window_icon` + `icon.ico/icon.icns` which needs to be copied into the build folders 1 level up
+    - splash screen
+    - credits / about text
+    - custom gui?